 We started right on time and held to our agenda.
 We drove the meeting with great confidence and wrapped the day up with very clear outcomes.

 The core of every business is the product or service that you provide.
 Identify a few key prospects and knock their socks off.
-This creates a “Wow!
-Experience.”
-Wow experiences build momentum.
+This creates a “Wow!” experience.
+“Wow!” experiences build momentum, and they helped us win the first of what would become many full-product lifecycle engagements.